wernerkrauss/silverstripe-keywords/README.md

 * http://arnopoot.nl

 # Features
-* Brings back a textarea field for keywords as in SilverStripe 3.0
+* Brings back a textarea field for keywords as in SilverStripe 4.0

 # Requirements
-* SilverStripe 3.1 or above
+* SilverStripe 4.0 or above

 # Installation
-SilverStripe Metakeywords can be easily installed on any already-developed website
+SilverStripe Metakeywords can be easily installed on any already-developed website using composer

- * Either extract the module into the `metakeywords` folder, or install using composer

 ```bash
 composer require "arnhoe/metakeywords" "dev-master"
 ```

+After that run `dev/build?flush`